devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

       uses: docker/setup-buildx-action@v3
    ```

 1. Build and push the docker container.
-We used the `--push` parameter to automatically push the container image to ECR once it is done building.
+We use the `--push` parameter to automatically push the container image to ECR once it finishes building.
    ```yml
    - name: Build and push container image
      env: